petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 with a natural inclination to work in distinct, siloed phases, e.g., planning, data collection, data analysis, figure generation, writing, peer review.
-But is this really best modeled as a waterfall process where nothing is learned between phases?
+But is a scientific study really best modeled as a waterfall process where nothing is learned between phases?
 Do we never, for example, need to